Angel Beats!: Manga

 A four-panel comic strip manga, illustrated by Haruka Komowata and titled Angel Beats!
 The 4-koma: Bokura no Sensen Kōshinkyoku (Angel Beats!
 The4コマ 僕らの戦線行進曲♪, Angel Beats!
 The 4-koma: Our Battlefront March Song), was serialized between the December 2009 and October 2013 issues of ASCII Media Works' Dengeki G's Magazine.
 Komowata was also in charge of illustrating a manga which showcased the progress of the Angel Beats! project and was serialized between the September 2009 and July 2010 issues of Dengeki G's Magazine.
 Four tankōbon volumes for Angel Beats!
-The 4-koma were released between December 18, 2010 and November 27, 2013 under ASCII Media Works' Dengeki Comics EX imprint.
+The 4-koma were released between December 18, 2010, and November 27, 2013, under ASCII Media Works' Dengeki Comics EX imprint.
 An anthology titled Angel Beats!
 Comic Anthology was published by ASCII Media Works on December 18, 2010.
 Komowata also illustrated the Angel Beats!
 The 4-koma: Osora no Shinda Sekai kara (Angel Beats!
 The4コマ お空の死んだ世界から) four-panel comic strip manga, which was serialized between the December 2013 and January 2016 issues of Dengeki G's Magazine.
-Two volumes were released between October 24, 2014 and April 26, 2016.
+Two volumes were released between October 24, 2014, and April 26, 2016.

 A manga illustrated by Yuriko Asami, titled Angel Beats!
 Heaven's Door, began serialization in Dengeki G's Magazine in the May 2010 issue.
 The manga ended serialization in the magazine's May 2014 issue and continued serialization in Dengeki G's Comic between the June 2014 and December 2016 issues.
 Heaven's Door is based on the Angel Beats!
 Track Zero short stories.
 ASCII Media Works published 11 volumes for Angel Beats!
-Heaven's Door between December 18, 2010 and December 17, 2016.
-Heaven's Door is available in English on Kadokawa Corporation's ComicWalker website and app, and is licensed in North America by Seven Seas Entertainment.
+Heaven's Door between December 18, 2010, and December 17, 2016.
+Heaven's Door was available in English on Kadokawa Corporation's ComicWalker website and app, and was licensed in North America by Seven Seas Entertainment, but only the first volume was released.
 Asami also illustrates the Angel Beats!
 The Last Operation manga, which began serialization in the October 2017 issue of Dengeki G's Comic.
 Dengeki G's Comic ceased publication with the May 2019 issue sold on March 30, 2019, but The Last Operation continued on ComicWalker and Niconico Seiga in April 2019 until March 2020.
-Four volumes were released for The Last Operation between January 26, 2018 and March 27, 2020.
+Four volumes were released for The Last Operation between January 26, 2018, and March 27, 2020.